 About this blog

-Remains of the Day is a random assortment of things that I find interesting.
+Remains of the Day is a personal blog started in 2001 covering a random assortment of topics of interest.
 That doesn't narrow things down much because I have both attention deficit and surplus.
-I started my blog in 2001, wrote regularly until 2009, then took a two year break.

 I live in San Francisco.
 Before that I lived in Los Angeles, New York, Seattle, and Chicago, where I grew up.

 Most of my professional career has been spent at consumer internet companies.
 The world wide web was just heating up when I finished my undergrad education, and like many grads from Stanford, tech was always top of mind.
 I started off at Amazon.com and was there for seven years working on all sorts of things, but mostly product.
 I left Amazon to be a filmmaker, went to editing school at The Edit Center in NYC, then to UCLA Film School in their graduate directing program.
 But tech pulled me back in after just one year in film school.

 That summer I joined the company that would become Hulu, leading the product, design, editorial, and marketing teams.
 In 2011 I formed a startup called Erly with a few friends.
 We were purchased in 2012 by Airtime, and I left that in late 2012.
 I was the head of product at Flipboard for two years, then the Head of Video at Oculus, which I left in July 2017.
 I'm now working on some of my own ideas, most of which sit at the intersection of media and technology, as well as doing some advising and angel investing.

 You can also email me at eugene at eugenewei dot com.